egipet2004/AM-CA-OS/README.md

 # AM-CA-OS
 I'm tired of this subject called AM CA&OS and I made this repository for future generations

-\nI hope u will enjoy it (; and I hope you won't have to retake this subject as I did.
+I hope u will enjoy it (; and I hope you won't have to retake this subject as I did.